 - I viewed an Economics degree as a great way to gain an understanding of the business world.

-- My freshman year I took the Economics freshman seminar class with Prof. Laramie.
-At the time I was only interested in Computer Science, and simply wanted to get through the class to complete the freshman seminar requirement.
+- My freshman year I took the Economics freshman seminar class with Professor Laramie.
+At the time I was only interested in Computer Science and simply wanted to get through the class to complete the freshman seminar requirement.
 After the first few classes I became absolutely fascinated with the subject matter, and by the end of the class I decided to take more Economics classes.
-After my next Economics class I decided to minor in Economics and after my next Economics class I decided to make Economics my second major.
-Simply stated, I found the more I was exposed to Economics, in large part due to the remarkable Economics faculty, the more captivated I was by the subject.
+After my next Economics class I decided to minor in Economics and after my next Simply stated, I found the more I was exposed to Economics, in large part due to the remarkable Economics faculty, the more captivated I was by the subject.

 - I had no intention of majoring in Economics at the beginning.
-However, as a political science major I came to understand the importance of Economics.
-I became a double major.
+However, as a political science major, I came to understand the importance of Economics and added it as a double major.
 Economics is an ideal fundamental base on which to build.
-I chose to couple it with political science, but it just as easily would be paired with Accounting, English, Psychology, etc.
+I chose to couple it with political science, but it just as easily could be paired with Accounting, English, Psychology, etc.

-- I wanted a well-balanced degree and double majored in history and economics.
-Economics make you programmable (not programmed).
-My professors were excellent . . . .
-Our economic history should be learned & understood.
-Economics and history help us learn from the past, understand the present, to thus project a positive future.
+- I wanted a well-balanced degree and double majored in History and Economics.
+Economics makes you programmable (not programmed).
+My professors were excellent … .
+Our economic history should be learned and understood.
+Economics and History help us learn from the past, understand the present, to thus project a positive future.

-- To gain a greater understanding of how the pubic and private __________and systems operate to provide the material requirements of society.
-Economics was an outstanding compliment to my double major in History.
+- To gain a greater understanding of how the public and private sectors and systems operate, to provide the material requirements of society, Economics was an outstanding complement to my double major in History.

-- I wanted to major in finance rather than the science or liberal arts, and thought that an Economics degree would provide a broader education than a finance, accounting or management degree.
+- I wanted to major in Finance rather than Science or Liberal Arts, and thought that an Economics degree would provide a broader education than a Finance, Accounting or Management degree.

 - Actually I began my undergraduate studies pursing a degree in Engineering.
 It was not until I selected courses in Economics as an elective that I became very interested.
 Ultimately my interest grew so strong that I made it my major.

 - I began to develop an interest in Economics after completing European History (19th century) and Philosophy (Plato, etc.).
 Slowly, I began to see how economics influenced political power.
-I also realized the social sciences needed to be supplemented by Accounting, Finance Marketing and Taxation.
-Economics as a major allowed me to build a well-rounded curriculum of business with Econ. theory and models.
+I also realized the social sciences needed to be supplemented by Accounting, Finance, Marketing, and Taxation.
+Economics as a major allowed me to build a well-rounded curriculum of business with economic theory and models.

 - I felt it was the best way to combine a business-type education with more general courses.
 I didn’t want to limit myself to only business courses.

-- I wanted a “business major” that was not all numbers – like acct. or finance.
-I am very interested in the world – both socially and politically and felt that this was the best major for me.
+- I wanted a “business major” that was not all numbers – like Accounting or Finance.
+I am very interested in the world – both socially and politically – and felt that this was the best major for me.